hortinstein/Rehoboam/README.md

 # Output

 Defaults to the ```out``` directory, it will output all screens and JSON containing the OCR and sentiment metadata.
-An example is in the Examples folder.
+An example is in the ```Example_Data``` folder.
 Below is an example of the final output of just the script showing combine sentiment.

 Higher is more positive, lower is more negative.